inonehp/inonehp/README.md

-⚪ All projects in one repository.
+⚪ For home page and all projects in one repository.
 🔗 [https://inonehp.pages.dev](https://inonehp.pages.dev/)
 🔗 [http://ix.my.to](http://ix.my.to/)
 📁 [Source code repository](https://github.com/inonehp/inonehp.pages.dev)